-Diversity Appreciation Award: Presented annually to one entry level occupational therapy student who demonstrates outstanding contemplation in action by serving and involving others in experiences that recognize the whole person as an individual.
-This student demonstrates exemplary efforts at reaching out to diverse populations in the local community and articulates the significant of diversity in relation to occupational performance.
+Diversity Appreciation Award, this award is presented to one EOTD 1 and one EOTD 2 student who demonstrates outstanding contemplation in action by serving and involving others in experiences that recognize the whole person as an individual.
+This student demonstrates an outstanding appreciation for diversity by serving and involving others in experiences that recognize the whole person.
+Student demonstrates exemplary efforts at reaching out to diverse populations in the local community and articulates the significance of diversity in relation to occupational performance.